felixlopz/hubrise-test-task/content/apps/deliveroo/faqs/en/orders-not-received-missing-ref-codes.md

 position: 2
 layout: documentation
 meta:
-  title: Connect Deliveroo to HubRise - Orders Not Received
+  title: Orders Not Received - Deliveroo Connected to HubRise
-  description: If you think your Deliveroo Bridge configuration is correct and you still do not receive orders from Deliveroo, there might be products with missing ref codes in your menu.
+  description: If you think your Deliveroo Bridge configuration is correct, and you still do not receive orders from Deliveroo, there might be products with missing ref codes in your menu.
 ---

 In some cases, your Deliveroo Bridge configuration might be correct but you may still not be able to receive orders from Deliveroo.
 When a new order is sent from Deliveroo to HubRise, no new row is created in the orders page of Deliveroo Bridge, and no error message appears in the logs.